blaugold/fleet/packages/fleet/README.md

 [`AnimatableStateMixin`][animatablestatemixin]).
 Issues or PRs for adding support for more widgets are welcome!

+Note that we did not explicitly tell `setStateWithAnimation` what to animate.
+This is because Fleet uses a **state-based** approach.
+All state changes caused by executing the provided callback will be animated.
+Even the state changes which are indirect, like the `color` parameter of `AColoredBox` going from `Colors.grey` to `Colors.blue`.
+Fleet does this by tracking the state of animatable parameters of animatable widgets from one build to the next.

-`setStateWithAnimation` is from an extension on `State`.
-All state changes caused by executing the callback will be animated.
-Note that the callback is not immediately executed like it is the case for `setState`.
-Instead, it is executed as part of building the next frame.
-In practice this seldomly makes a difference.
+`setStateWithAnimation` is a little bit special in that it does not immediately execute the callback, like it is the case for `setState`.
+Instead, `setStateWithAnimation` executes the callback as part of building the next frame.
+In practice this seldomly makes a difference. `setStateWithAnimation` is a method from an extension on `State`.

 `Curves.ease.animation(250.ms)` creates an [`AnimationSpec`][animationspec] that
 we pass to `setStateWithAnimation` to specify how to animate from the old to the